phnmnl/container-isatab-create/README.md

 ## Description

 The ISA-API is a Python 3 library that can create, manipulate, and convert ISA-formatted content.
-In the `isatools.create.models` module there is functionality to create ISA-Tab data from experimental design objects.
+In the `isatools.create.models` module, there is functionality to create ISA-Tab datasets from experimental design objects.
+It supports both MS and NMR applications.
 This is wrapped up as the `container-isatab-create` container.

 ## Key features